Pairing properties of an odd-frequency superfluid Fermi gas: Summary

 To confirm this expectation, we calculated the superfluid phase transition temperature $T_{\rm c}$, by extending the NSR strong-coupling theory for the even-frequency $s$-wave Fermi superfluid to the odd-frequency case.
 The calculated $T_{\rm c}$ in the strong-coupling regime was found to approach the expected BEC phase transition temperature $T_{\rm BEC}$ in an ideal molecular Bose gas, which confirms that the odd-frequency Cooper pairs indeed behave like bosons there.
-This indicates that the equal-time pairing, as well as the complete coincidence with even-frequency $s$-wave pair wavefunction, do not necessarily need for the odd-frequency Cooper pair to possess bosonic character: At least, when the condition $|\varphi_{\rm odd}({\bm r},t\ne 0)|\simeq \varphi_{\rm even}({\bm r},t\ne 0)$ is satisfied, the superfluid instability in the strong-coupling regime is well described by the BEC of odd-frequency Cooper-pair bosons.
+This indicates that, although odd-frequency superfluids do not have equal-time pairing and the odd-frequency wavefunction does not coincide with the even-frequency one, the odd-frequency Cooper pair still possesses bosonic character when the condition $|\varphi_{\rm odd}({\bm r},t\ne 0)|\simeq \varphi_{\rm even}({\bm r},t\ne 0)$ is satisfied in the strong-coupling regime.

 The above conclusion indicates that, considering a two-component Fermi gas with the {\it even}-frequency pairing interaction given in Eq.~(\ref{eq.4}) where the basis function $\gamma({\bm k},i\omega_n)$ is replaced by $|\gamma({\bm k},i\omega_n)|$, one reproduces the same results obtained in this paper.
 Thus, it would be an interesting future problem to explore a phenomenon which is {\it sensitive to the sign change of} $\varphi_{\rm odd}({\bm r},t)$, in order to highlight the character of the odd-frequency pairing state.